Chakra Symbols

 Chakra symbols come from ancient Eastern traditions.
 According to these texts and teachings, chakras are spiritual centers that allow or impede the flow of energy in the human body.
 They are also associated with emotional and psychological patterns.

-Chakra symbols can be used for yoga, meditation and visualization.
-The seven chakra symbols serve as depictions of the the unseen forces that govern the energy and strength of the seven major chakras.
+Chakra symbols can be used for meditation and visualization.
+The seven chakra signs serve as depictions of the the unseen forces that govern the energy and strength of the seven major chakras.
 Chakra symbols are a visual reminder of the power that enlivens the human body and spirit.

 Chakra symbols are an artistic depiction of energy patterns which are unseen but may have a very real impact on life, health and spirituality.
 The descriptions below are a detailed analysis of each chakra symbol beginning with the root chakra and moving upwards to the crown chakra.

-For thousands of years, the science of the chakras has been taught by Eastern yogis.
+For thousands of years, the science of the chakra signs has been taught by Eastern yogis.
 This knowledge has now made its way into the lexicon and consciousness of the West.
 Chakra symbols are an extremely useful tool for visualizing these energy centers and working with the central themes for each.
 These ancient Vedic symbols encode the psychological and emotional connections for the chakras.
+This gives you insight into healing and balancing your chakras.

 All life experiences are stored in one or more chakra.
 Clearing the chakras of negativity is a process that can be accomplished in many ways.
-Tools include meditation, affirmations, mantras, yoga, dietary practices and self-examination.
+Tools for this purpose include meditation, affirmations, mantras, yoga, dietary practices, and self-examination.

 The root chakra establishes the foundation for the seven major chakras.
 The base or root chakra is our fundamental connection to the physical plane.
 The root chakra is related to security and safety.
 This is also the place where ancestral memories reside.